marcel-van-de-kamp/movie-app/exercises/18/assignment.md

 > Our model still changes directly when we press the *Escape* key in the `genre` input field
 - Create a template reference variable `#genre` on the genre input element and assign the `ngModel` object to it
 - Remove the `onClearGenre` function from the component and use the template reference variable to clear the genre *Escape* key: `genre.control.setValue('')`
+> By only one way binding the form model, the form also can be easily reset because we still have the original data in the `movie` input property

 **Result**:
 > We now use a ngForm to capture input changes without directly modifying the model, and we are writing the data to the model on submit.